VeryCrazyDog/socketio-gol/README.md

 	- An overlay color of the picked cell pattern from the toolbox can be shown on the grid when the mouse cursor is over the grid.
 - Testing
-	- Implement pending test cases.
+	- Implement pending test cases in backend.
-	- Implement additional test cases to cover more components.
+	- Implement additional test cases to cover more components in backend.
+	- Implement test cases in frontend.
 - Stability
 	- Better error handling with try-catch to avoid a single request triggered a bug and crashing the whole server.
 - Infrastructure
-	- HTTPS support
+	- HTTPS support.
 - Security
-	- Validation on client-sent data
+	- Validation on client-sent data.
 - Optimizations
-	- Webpack browser side script to allow use of new ECMAScript features on older browsers, and allow minimizing the file size and reduce network usage.
 	- Set up common library which implement common game elements for use in both web browser client side and server side.
 This takes the advantage of using JavaScript for full stack development.